tmaestrini/powerapps-code-template/README.md

 #### Power Apps Code (PAC) app

+- Connect to your Power Platform environment with PAC enabled.<br>
+  Do this by using the «Power Platform for VS Code» extension (via UI).
+Alternatively, you can also use the PAC CLI:<br>
+  `pac env select -env <URL of your environment>` (make sure you have an auth profile; otherwise create this first: `pac auth create`).

 - Initialize your project to «transform» it into a PAC app by using the `pac code init` command from the PAC CLI:

   > [!NOTE]